uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 6EE.
 Content Warning [R]

 Definition: A written statement that lists aspects of the footage that may be upsetting, offensive, challenging, or graphic; it should also note when the footage contains flashes, if applicable

+Write "No content warning" if the footage does not contain flashes or material that may be upsetting, offensive, challenging, or graphic.

 *text input field*